palumbou/another_documents_chat_ai/README.md

 This project is released under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is for learning, educational and experimental purposes.
-Please respect the terms of use of Ollama and the individual AI models.
+This project is for learning, educational, and experimental purposes.
+Please respect Ollama's terms of use and individual AI model terms.